ucla/PushHub/README.md

 ## Forget about platforms.
 Set your content free.

-PushHub enables you to syndicate content across all your web CMSs while keeping the data in sync and under control in a way that RSS can't match.

 Creating, sharing, managing and finding content can become very cumbersome when you are managing websites running on various platforms.
 And putting everything into one system is oftentimes not an option.

+Co-developed by UCLA and Six Feet Up, PushHub was designed for large organizations like universities that need to share content across many CMSs.

+PushHub enables you to syndicate content across all your web CMSs while keeping the data in sync and under control in a way that RSS can't match.

 ## Getting Started